Ebiroll/qemu_esp32/README.md

 We break here ,   components/freertos/./heap_regions.c
 (gdb) Pressing Ctrl-X and the o will open the source code if it exists.
 (gdb) where
-(gdb) update
+(gdb) up

 // This one we could also analyze more ets_get_detected_xtal_freq,  0x40008588
 ```

-#What is some of the problem with this code
+#What is some of the problems with this code
 Some i/o register name mapping in esp32.cis probably wrong.
 The values returned are also many times wrong.
 I did this mapping very quickly with grep to get a better understanding of what the rom was doing.
 ```